gvwilson/thirdbit/unused/last-wolf/index.md

 An hour later, Tahura was sitting with her fellow cloudherds on something that Fat Andre called a "couch", sipping hot mint tea and wondering whether Garheim needed a full-time cloudherd.
-Her room as large as the one-room house that she shared with her mother in Marandine, and had a real glass window.
+Her room was as large as the one-room house that she shared with her mother in Marandine, and had a real glass window.
 Instead of a bath, she had been shown to a sauna.
 She and Miguello's twin sister Miguella had sat